convergence-research-lab/convergence-research-lab.github.io/_pages/seminar.md

 # Knowledge Exchange Seminar

 We believe that a constant exchange of interdiscliplinary research oriented ideas is a driving factor behind our initiative.
 The seminar series seeks to formalize this process, by urging researchers to share and discuss papers/topics that they find interesting.
 The nature of the paper/topic would be such that it is not only accesible to every researcher, but stimulating enough to spark off collaborations.
-The seminars will be peferably held over Bhaaji Pao / Goan Samosas / Shawarma / [Cafreal](https://en.wikipedia.org/wiki/Cafreal) Pao.
+The seminars will be preferably held over Bhaaji Pao / Goan Samosas / Shawarma / [Cafreal](https://en.wikipedia.org/wiki/Cafreal) Pao.

 The seminars are open to general public.
 To present a seminar, kindly [contact us](mailto:rajkunkolienkar@gmail.com).